ilan-anodot/anodotcost_api_docs_slate/source/includes/_Budgets.md

 2. Unblended

 <aside class="notice">
-Alerts cannot be created for multi-cloud budgets
+<b>Release update !</b> Alerts can now be created on regular as well multi-cloud budgets.
 </aside>